NooriFatima/AF3_AbNb_Benchmark/README.md

 ---

-We provide relevant code for benchmarking and visualizing results here.

 We have made our code files available to encourage standardized benchmarking for new algorithms and benchmarks to expand on.

-The conda environment file is made available - `environment.yml`, as are the python packages - `requirements.txt`.
+The conda environment file - `environment.yml`, python packages - `requirements.txt`.

 You can re-create the conda environment through the command: `conda env create -f environment.yml`.